 Talking of weddings, the brides are subject to certain restrictions too.
 The world will be watching when they exit the car in their long white gown, so for this reason, it needs to be exquisite.
 Beautifully designed and perfectly fitting, royal brides will spend hours on their dresses leading up to the big day.

-One critical part of this preparation period is receiving the approval from the most important royal of all - Her Royal Highness, Queen Elizabeth II.
+One critical part of this preparation period was receiving the approval from the most important royal of all at the time, Queen Elizabeth II.
 The reigning monarch must be shown the dress in advance of the big day so she can give it the green light.
 Without this, they are forbidden to wear the dress.

 Avoid Clothes That Wrinkle Easily

 One royal wedding gown that didn't go down as intended was Princess Diana's.
-In 1981, as she entered the church to marry Prince Charles, many couldn't help but notice how her dress had wrinkled during the car ride over.
-While the Queen may not have been impressed by this, the public still loved her greatly.
+In 1981, as she entered the church to marry then-Prince Charles, many couldn't help but notice how her dress had wrinkled during the car ride over.
+While Queen Elizabeth may not have been impressed by this, the public still loved her greatly.

 The royals learned a valuable lesson from this event and now avoid fabrics such as linen and silk that can easily wrinkle in this way.
 With the paparazzi always ready to catch them in the moment, they tend to opt for more heavy fabrics such as tweed and wool.
 This will help them to appear polished and pristine at all times.

 Oh, the dreaded pantyhose.
 Despite Hollywood movies making us think they're synonymous with royalty, the reality isn't so clear-cut.
 All the female royals having to wear tights was never made an official rule.
-However, the Queen has made no secret of the fact that she expects the ladies to wear them.
+However, during her reign, the Queen made no secret of the fact that she expected the ladies to wear them.

-While one will never catch the Queen herself without her trusted pantyhose on, the younger generation doesn't feel so fondly about them.
+While it was impossible to catch the Queen herself without her trusted pantyhose on, the younger generation doesn't feel so fondly about them.
 Of course, following royal tradition, they will usually wear them at state events, but when they're out and about, they'll likely leave them at home.

 Tiaras Only For Married Women